joinpursuit/capstone/ideation/README.md

 Once you have fundamentals, your role as a developer will (always) be to learn what you need in order fulfill a vision.
 A career as a developer is one of life-long learning.
 Learning how to learn and learning how you learn best on your own will be a key part of this module.

-> It's been really interesting because there have been some things that when I dreamed it up, I wasn't technically good enough to figure out how to implement (animating svg paths on scroll, for example), I dreamed that up a year before I actually was able to implement it).
+> It's been really interesting because there have been some things that when I dreamed it up, I wasn't technically good enough to figure out how to implement (animating svg paths on scroll, for example, I dreamed that up a year before I actually was able to implement it).
 But as time went and I worked on other things for fun, I would eventually learn enough to implement it.

 - Shirley Wu